CaNS-World/CaNS/src/INFO_INPUT.md

 0. 0.
 0.                 ! bforce(1:3)
 T F F                    ! is_forced(1:3)
 1. 0.
 0.                 ! velf(1:3)
-F F  F F  F F            ! is_outflow(0:1,1:3)
 ~~~
-These lines set the flow forcing and outflow regions.
+These lines set the flow forcing.

 `bforce`, is a constant **body force density term** in the direction in question (e.g. the negative of a constant pressure gradient) that can be added to the right-hand-side of the momentum equation.
 The three values corresponds to three domain directions.
 NOTE: in a pressure-driven wall-bounded flow, only one type of flow forcing should be selected (bulk velocity or pressure gradient).
 If the streamwise bulk velocity is forced (by setting the is_forced parameter below `T`), bforce should be zero, and vice-versa.